SKaramalisho/AutoSync/README.md

 # Install Instructions

+(This process requires the SQLServer Powershell Module - to Invoke-Sqlcmd)

 Using the Attached ZIP file, you can deploy the sync process across your AG Replicas.
 Simply follow these instructions: